-"Sure," shrugged Ron, as if that wasn't exactly what he was hoping for.
+"Sure," shrugged Ron, as if that was not exactly what he was hoping for.

 She smiled, "Come with me."

-The four climbed few steps to a door off the side of her classroom that led to her office.
-When they all were sitting in there, she gave a flick of her wand and a plate of sandwiches appeared on her desk with a ice cold jug of pumpkin juice, along with four glasses.
+The four climbed the few steps to a door off the side of her classroom that led to her office.
+When they all were sitting in there, she gave a flick of her wand and a plate of sandwiches appeared on her desk with an ice-cold jug of pumpkin juice, along with four glasses.

-"How are your studies going," she asked the trio, her American accent very obvious.
+"How are your studies going," she asked the trio, her American Southern twang very obvious.

 "Just wonderful.
 I was terrified that things would be so much harder this year," Hermione said.